vivid-web/flexboxgrid-vue/README.md

 The grid has the following variants:
  - `container`
  Will create a boxed container with a max-width of 1200px.
- - `no-gutters`
- Will create a container with no gutters.
  - `[$breakpoints]-no-gutters`
 Will create a grid with no gutters.
 Can also be used without a breakpoint.